SybelBlue/slides/main-slides.md

 - Smaller n and attrition for follow-up
 - Strats equivalent only in aggregagte?
 - Strange trend reversal on problem 1 only
+- Throwing Darts did not have Spatial Distribution

 ---